 It is also used to help Metigy comply with other services it interacts with such as Facebook, Google and Twitter as examples.

-Some of this information is encrypted data that allows us to track last connection times, ids, etc as a way to protect you and allow us to block a lot of types of attack, and stealing data in transmission as well as allow us to provide data compliance reports.
+Some of this information is encrypted data that allows us to track last connection times, ids, etc as a way to protect you and allow us to block a range of website attacks that could risk our platform security.
+This forms an important security layer and helps us secure data in transmission and supports our data compliance monitoring and reporting processes.

 This information is used to improve services by better understanding how users are engaging with Metigy.

 Websites often collect information about how users interact with a website.
 This may include the pages users visit most often, and whether users get error messages from certain pages.
-We use these so-called ‘session state cookies’ to help us improve our services, in order to improve our user’s browsing experience as well as providing necessary security features to protect users.
+We use these so-called ‘session state cookies’ to help us improve our services, in order to improve our customer's browsing experience, and providing security features to protect users.

 Blocking or deleting these cookies will stop activations, tools and websites from functioning and can also impact your security.
 In this event, blocking or using browsers that block 3rd party cookies, Metigy is not accountable for any issues - functional or security based - that arise from this user behaviour.